kwema-inc/prueba-tecnica-ios/README.md

 ## Part 2: Global Earthquake Overview

-If no recent earthquakes are registered in Peru, pull in the last 10 global seismic events and show them clearly.
-This view should include:
+If no recent earthquakes are registered in Peru, pull in the last 10 global seismic events and show them clearly, make sure your UI gracefully handles that.
+Each list item should include:

 <!-- Great use case for RecyclerView with ViewHolders -->
 - A small flag representing the country
-- Magnitude of the earthquake.
+- Magnitude of the Seismic event.
 - Intensity (if available).